Yeggggi/try_agora/README.md

 # try_agora

-A new Flutter project.
+exercise agora project.

-## Getting Started
+## just exercise about agora

 This project is a starting point for a Flutter application.